heathermortensen/SkunkGame/README.md

 ### How To Play Skunk

 * The # of players must be > 1.
 * The player with the most points after 5 rounds wins.
 * Alternatively, a player can win by being the first to reach 100 points.
+* If players tie, the first player looses by default.
 * If a player rolls a 1, they lose all points in that round.
 * If a player rolls snake eyes, they lose all accumulated points in the game.

 <img src="https://github.com/heathermortensen/SkunkGame/blob/master/images/Skunkdocumentation.png?raw=true" alt="Use case" style="zoom: 50%;" />